hgrf/P13pt/README.md

     conda activate P13pt
     conda install -c green-mercury p13pt

+If you are installing P13pt on a Windows system, you can now automatically create Desktop icons by typing:

+    p13pt-makelinks

 If you wish to use the "driver" for the Zurich Instruments lock-in amplifier, you should install version 16.04 of ziPython.